-The scoop on detoxes, cleanses and the keto diet
+Registered Dietitian tips on trends: detoxes, cleanses and the keto diet

-As spring is around the corner more people are thinking about spring cleaning not only their home but also their diet and nutrition plan for the purpose of health, energy or weight loss.
+With the new year just around the corner, more people are starting to think about changes they would like to make in the new year which often includes exercise, diet, and nutrition plans for the purpose of health, energy, or weight loss.
 Some of the most popular diets include a wide range of detoxification or cleansing routines along with the growing popular ketogenic or keto diet.
 But are these eating regimes helpful?
 Read on to learn more.

 Is it necessary to detox or cleanse?

 The short answer is no. A short-term quick fix isn’t likely to do you much good over the long term.
 Eating poorly for weeks or months and then attempting to make up for this with a temporary detox or cleanse will simply never make up for the fact you are nourishing your body terribly most days.